jamcalli/Pulsarr/README.md

 ## Advanced Content Routing

+**Important Migration Note**: If you're upgrading from a version prior to 0.2.15, you may need to delete and recreate your content routes if you experience routing issues.

 Pulsarr offers a powerful predicate-based routing system that intelligently directs content to the appropriate Sonarr/Radarr instances.

 <div align="center">